WhosDouble/WhosDouble/README.md

         <li>🐱 My cat</li>
     </ul> <br>
     <h3><strong>More About Me</strong></h3>
-    <p>I've been diving into programming for a few months now, and my passion lies in building and learning.</p>
-    <p>Whether it's designing user interfaces with React.js, crafting server-side logic with Node.js, or styling </p>
-    <p>with CSS, I'm constantly exploring new possibilities.</p> <br> <br>
     <p>Feel free to connect with me to chat about programming, share ideas, or discuss anything tech-related. </p>
     <p>I'm always eager to collaborate and grow as a developer.</p>
 </section>